-10.0 MATERIAL CONTRACTS
+11.0 MATERIAL CONTRACTS

-There were no material contracts entered into by the Company or on its behalf, during the financial year ended December 31, 2016 or entered into prior to December 31, 2016 and which are still in force, other than contracts entered into in the ordinary course of business.
+There were no material contracts entered into by the Company or on its behalf, during the financial year ended December 31, 2017 or entered into prior to December 31, 2017 and which are still in force, other than contracts entered into in the ordinary course of business.

-11.0 INTEREST OF EXPERTS
+12.0 INTEREST OF EXPERTS

-RPA of Toronto prepared the NI 43-101 compliant report entitled "Technical Report on the Updated Mineral Resource Estimate for the Bomboré Gold Project, Burkina Faso, West Africa" (the "2017 Report") that was filed on SEDAR on February 27, 2017.
-Reno Pressacco, P.Geo., Jose Texidor-Carlsson, P.Geo., Tudorel Ciuculescu, P.Geo. and Glen Ehasoo, P. Eng. all employees of RPA, Tim Scott, RM, with Kappes, Cassiday & Associates, Jean-Sébastien Houle, P. Eng. with WSP Canada Inc., Tim Miller, COO, Pascal Marquis, SVP and Ron Little, CEO of Orezone, are Qualified Persons under NI 43-101, reviewed and approved the Report.
-None of Reno Pressacco, Jose Texidor-Carlsson, Tudorel Ciuculescu, Glen Ehasoo, Tim Scott and Jean-Sébastien Houle held any registered or beneficial interests, direct or indirect, in any securities or other property of the Company or its associates or affiliates at the time of preparation of the 2017 Report nor will they receive, any securities or other property of the Company or of its associates or affiliates following and in connection with the preparation of the 2017 Report.
+RPA of Toronto prepared the NI 43-101 compliant report entitled "Technical Report on the Updated Mineral Resource Estimate for the Bomboré Gold Project, Burkina Faso, West Africa" dated January 12, 2017 (the "2017 Report") that was filed on SEDAR on February 27, 2017.
+The authors of the 2017 Report are Reno Pressacco, P.Geo., Jose Texidor-Carlsson, P.Geo., Tudorel Ciuculescu, P.Geo. and Glen Ehasoo, P. Eng., all employees of RPA, Tim Scott, RM, with Kappes, Cassiday & Associates, and Jean-Sébastien Houle, P. Eng. with WSP Canada Inc., each of whom is a Qualified Person under NI 43-101.

+None of RPA, Kappes, Cassiday & Associates and WSP Canada Inc., or the authors, Reno Pressacco, Jose Texidor-Carlsson, Tudorel Ciuculescu, Glen Ehasoo, Tim Scott and Jean-Sébastien Houle, held any registered or beneficial interests, direct or indirect, in any securities or other property of the Company or its associates or affiliates at the time of preparation of the 2017 Report nor will they receive, any securities or other property of the Company or of its associates or affiliates following and in connection with the preparation of the 2017 Report.

+Tim Miller, COO and Pascal Marquis, SVP are Qualified Persons under NI 43-101.
 Messrs.
-Little, Miller and Marquis are employees of the Company and combined own or control approximately 3.5% of the issued and outstanding shares of the Company (excluding options).
+Miller and Marquis are employees of the Company and combined they own or control approximately 1.5% of the issued and outstanding shares of the Company (excluding options).

 Deloitte LLP, the Company's auditors, are independent within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Ontario.

-12.0 AUDIT COMMITTEE INFORMATION
+13.0 AUDIT COMMITTEE INFORMATION